story-ai/story-ai.github.io/cryptocurrency.md

 &nbsp;

 The course focuses on the most famous cryptocurrency, Bitcoin, however the principles ans technologies that we cover can be applied to all other cryptocurrencies.
+If you want to know more about cryptocurrencies, this is the place to start.
+Start the course today by clicking the button below.